Functional Composites

 The field of application for the material is not limited to heat exchangers for seawater desalination, but it can also be used in process plants in the food and pharmaceutical industries.

 Shaping and functionalization are core competencies of Fraunhofer IFAM.
 In the "Functional Composites" group, Arne Haberkorn develops thermally conductive composites for seawater desalination plants.
-In the "Smart Systems" department, the group has extensive know-how and the latest technologies in conductive composites.
+In the "Advanced Printing Technologies" department, the group has extensive know-how and the latest technologies in conductive composites.
 The fields of application range from environmental technology to the food and pharmaceutical industries.

 The development of polymer-based heat exchangers for use in seawater desalination plants was funded by the German Federal Ministry for Economic Affairs and Energy (IGF project 16959 N).